-If you are interested in awarding one of your students the Suffolk University Book Award for 2020 please fill out our form and we will be happy to send along this year’s chosen book, A Short History of Boston (written by Suffolk's own Dr. Robert Allison), to your office to present to the student.
+If you are interested in selecting one of your juniors for the Suffolk University Book Award, please fill out our nomination form by May 1st and we will be happy to send along our chosen book, A Short History of Boston (written by Suffolk's own Dr. Robert Allison), to your office for you to present to your student.

 At Suffolk University we are driven by the power of education, inclusion, and engagement to change lives and positively impact communities.
 Committed to excellence, we provide students with experiential and transformational learning opportunities that begin in the center of Boston, reach across the globe, and lead to extraordinary outcomes for our graduates.

 Suffolk’s newest residence hall is also Boston’s first skyscraper.
 Completed in 1893, the Ames Building at One Court Street is a Romanesque tower that, at 14 stories, qualified as the city’s tallest building until the construction of the nearby Custom House Tower 20 years later.
 Listed in the National Register of Historic Places and an officially designated Boston landmark, the Ames has lived many lives, as an office building, boutique hotel, and now as a home for Suffolk University undergraduates.

 It is important to the University to provide our students with two years of guaranteed housing on our core downtown campus, and we know that it's important to you, your students and their families as well.
 The support that students receive in their first two years is critical to their educational success; we are committed to ensuring that we provide a residential environment where students will thrive, in addition to providing outstanding resources for students who choose to live at home.